ojuuji/rbmerge/docs/readme.md

   - [Merge Options](#merge-options)
   - [Filter Options](#filter-options)

-One of many great opportunities, provided by Rebrickable, is possibility to compose a list of all your parts, so you can check how many particular parts you have, in which colors, etc.
+One of many great features, provided by Rebrickable, is possibility to compose a list of all your parts, so you can check how many particular parts you have, in which colors, etc.

 Rebrickable even provides possibility to export all parts as a single plain table, which then can be used offline.
 In some cases this may be more convenient or faster than using the site.